ClimateImpactLab/dscim-epa/README.md

 python directory_setup.py
 ```

-Note that with will download several gigabytes of data.
+Note that this will download several gigabytes of data.

 ## Structure and logic